marissa-a-darr/project2-collab/README.md

 ## Acceptance Criteria

-GIVEN a CMS-style expenses site
+GIVEN a Monthly Expenses site

 WHEN I visit the site for the first time

+THEN I am presented with a login page, if I do not have an account

-THEN I am prompted to either sign up or sign in
+THEN I am can register for one

 WHEN I choose to sign up

-THEN I am prompted to enter my first and last name and create a username and password
+THEN I am prompted to create a username and password

 WHEN I click on the sign-up button